Géza Gyóni: Legacy

+More than 411,000 Central Powers POWs held in Russian Imperial custody, the majority of whom were Austro-Hungarian servicemen, died due to the conditions of their imprisonment.
+This represents a total of 17.6% out of all POWs held by the Russian Empire.

-Géza Gyóni's last collection, Rabságban (In Captivity), consists of poems that were brought back to Hungary by a fellow POW.
+Géza Gyóni's last collection, Rabságban (In Captivity), consists of poems that were brought back to the truncated post-Treaty of Trianon Kingdom of Hungary by a fellow POW.
 It was posthumously published in 1919.

 According to Erika Papp Faber, "Loránt Czigány, the literary historian, called Gyóni 'a war poet of considerable talent,' while others, among them László Cs.
 Szabó, observe that Gyóni was not as outstanding a 'singer of the trenches' as were some French and English poets of World War I. Be that as it may, Géza Gyóni is a writer whose entire life and writings reflect the events of his time and help in understanding that period of European history."

 Géza Gyóni's anti-war poem Csak egy éjszakára ("For Just One Night"), remains very popular and is still taught in Hungarian schools.
 It has been translated into English by Canadian poet Watson Kirkconnell and by Hungarian American poet Erika Papp Faber.

 Although Kirkconnell's translation renders Gyóni's poem into the same idiom as British war poets Siegfried Sassoon, Wilfred Owen, and Isaac Rosenberg, Erika Papp Faber's version is far more faithful to the original poem in Hungarian.